dectrfov/ICRA2021PaperList/README.md

 - Limits of Probabilistic Safety Guarantees When Considering Human Uncertainty
 - Probabilistic Human Motion Prediction Via a Bayesian Neural Network
 - Directed Acyclic Graph Neural Network for Human Motion Prediction
+- Composing HARMONI: An Open-Source Tool for Human and Robot Modular OpeN Interaction
+- Robot Interaction Studio: A Platform for Unsupervised HRI
+- MorphFace: A Hybrid Morphable Face for a Robopatient
+- Which Gesture Generator Performs Better?
 ## Human-Robot Interaction Award Session
 - Can I Pour into It?
 Robot Imagining Open Containability Affordance of Previously Unseen Objects Via Physical Simulations
 - Collision Detection, Identification, and Localization on the DLR SARA Robot with Sensing Redundancy
 - Automated Acquisition of Structured, Semantic Models of Manipulation Activities from Human VR Demonstration
 - Reactive Human-To-Robot Handovers of Arbitrary Objects
-## Human-Robot Interaction VI
-- Composing HARMONI: An Open-Source Tool for Human and Robot Modular OpeN Interaction
-- Robot Interaction Studio: A Platform for Unsupervised HRI
-- MorphFace: A Hybrid Morphable Face for a Robopatient
-- Which Gesture Generator Performs Better?
 ## Human-Robot Interaction in Exoskeletons
 - Crawling Support Using Wearable SuperLimbs: Human-Robot Synchronization and Metabolic Cost Assessment
 - ROIAL: Region of Interest Active Learning for Characterizing Exoskeleton Gait Preference Landscapes